vykuang/nba-stats-streamlit/docs/data-src.md

 - Handle players that may not have played in either post or regular season

+Maybe not needed anymore if I just need to call `leaguedash` twice.

 ## Data cleaning

 Originally did *some* data cleaning in the fetching stage.
 I'm beginning to think that all of it should be left alone, and any transformations should wait until the actual data cleaning and feature engineering stage.